Bana cathedral: Architecture

 Bana is an interpretation of the tetraconch-in-ambulatory (aisled tetraconch) design that was probably influenced by the "Golden Octagon" at Antioch.
 Bana was a large tetraconch with three-tiered choirs and arcades in the lower parts of each apse.
 The tetraconch was contained in a continuous polygonal ambulatory, almost a rotunda, with a diameter of 37.45m and with façades adorned with colonnades.
 The interior was essentially a large pyramid formed by the exterior polygon, tetraconch and the cupola resting upon a cylindrical drum.
 The pylons, located between the arms of the tetraconch, accommodated galleries on three levels.

 The lower portions of each of the four apses, rather than having an unbroken wall, opened through arches into the surrounding ambulatory.
 The building was more than 30 m tall.
 The architectural details are notable for high craftsmanship and artistry.
 Round pillars, located within the span of the apses and galleries, were provided with capitals adorned with volutes.
 The façade had a blind arcade along its perimeter, the arches adorned with floral ornaments.
 What remains of the church is part of the lower-level floor half-submerged in its own ruins, including the east apse with one column of its colonnade with a carved capital.

 The 1983 expedition made several remarkable discoveries.
 It is now certain that the church had two majors periods of construction.
 The first, which created the basic plan that survives today, had three phases (or re-modelings) that undoubtedly extended over many decades.
 The masonry was a uniform, well-cut ashlar that served as an inner and outer facing for a poured concrete core.
 At some period prior to the 19th century the church suffered a major structural failure (perhaps an earthquake) that necessitated the rebuilding and stabilization of the walls with a coarse masonry and massive amounts of mortar.
 The exterior windows of the ambulatory as well as the spaces between arches and columns were crudely filled.
 A square solid buttress with the identical coarse masonry was added at the east to support the apse and walls.
 There is no structural evidence that the Ottomans converted the church into a fortress during the Crimean War (e.g., adding open portals for guns and cannons or a surrounding circuit wall).
 During the 1870s Turkish troops and small arms were billeted there when the Russian attack inflicted substantial damage.
 Only formal excavations can determine the precise building periods and the origin of the builder(s).

 Reconstruction in Georgia

 On December 9, 2016, in the Patriarchate of the Georgian Orthodox Church was held a presentation of Bana cathedral reconstruction project with an already existing model of the cathedral.
-As it is planned, the cathedral will be built in the east Georgian town Surami.
+As it is planned, the cathedral will be built in the east Georgian town khashuri.